Centro de Recuperação e Educação Nutricional - CREN (Nutrition Education and Recovery Center)

-Centro de Recuperação e Educação Nutricional - CREN (Nutrition Education and Recovery Center), was founded in 1993 and is focused on the promotion of children’s food and nutrition education.
+Centro de Recuperação e Educação Nutricional - CREN (Nutrition Education and Recovery Center) was founded in 1993 and is focused on food and nutrition education for children.

-The goal of the project is to foster and disseminate food and nutrition educational actions in early childhood school environments, in the district of São Miguel Paulista, in the city of São Paulo, Brazil.
-CREN mobilizes early childhood educators, families, and the children themselves to build and change eating habits.
+One of the projects created by the Center, named EXPERIENCES THAT NURTURE II, fosters and disseminates food and nutrition educational actions in early childhood school environments, in the district of São Miguel Paulista, in the city of São Paulo, Brazil.
+The project team engages early childhood educators, families, and the children themselves to build and change eating habits.
 The project started in 2020 based on a field research study targeting the resources and conditions of each school.
-In August 2021, a pilot program will be launched in six schools, including continuing education for teachers in a hybrid model and validation of a tool that was co-created with educators tailored to routine teaching activities: a physical game, custom-made for children.
-This game allows teachers to guide the contents addressed and children to take part in the process, in an interactive and sensory way.
-In 2022, the project will be expanded to 44 additional schools.
-In total, the project will impact more than 6,000 children in São Miguel Paulista, and it can be replicated in other locations.
+In August 2021, a pilot program was launched in six schools, including continuing education for pedagogical coordinators, teachers, and staff in a hybrid model, as well as the creation and validation of a tool that was co-created with educators tailored to routine teaching activities: a physical game, custom-made for children.
+With this game, teachers can guide the contents addressed in class, and children and their families can take part in the process in an interactive and sensory way.
+The project is being extended to 44 additional schools.
+In total, the project will impact more than 6,000 children in São Miguel Paulista, and it can potentially be replicated in other locations.

 Impulso Gov is a non-profit public health organization that works alongside city and state managers to boost the use of data and technology in the public sector, ensuring the right to a healthy life for all people.